vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Thursday` ⚡⚡⚡
+Have an amazing `Friday` ⚡⚡⚡

-Did you know Today on `17th of December`
+Did you know Today on `18th of December`
 ```
-“North American Free Trade Agreement (NAFTA) signed by U.S., Canada, and Mexico.”
-(Year: 1992)
+“The British Parliament abolished the death penalty for murder.”
+(Year: 1969)
 ```